 Be sure to soak the red onions in ice water to mellow the bite of the onion.

 This recipe can be varied in many ways.
 Add more yogurt and bump up the seasonings to make a saucy condiment with curries or grilled meats.
 Every year I make a different variation of cucumbers and yogurt.
 You might like this Cucumber and Basil Yogurt Salad too, and this Raita with Basil and Walnuts–the classic condiment served with Indian meals.
 Also, and very similar, this recipe for Greek Tzatziki Cucumbers.

-Wishing you a fabulous weekend–get in the kitchen and cook something delicious!
+Wishing you a fabulous week–get in the kitchen and cook something delicious!

 Thanks for reading.
 Get the latest recipe posts by email—subscribe here.

 PS If you make this recipe and love it, please consider leaving a blog post comment.
 Your comments help other readers learn more about the recipe.

 - 1 cup Greek-style plain yogurt or plain whole milk yogurt

 - 1 tablespoon finely chopped dill leaves, optional

 - 2 tablespoons fresh sweet basil, 1/8-inch chiffonade